Web Design - PL & Partners

 Board for freelance & contract work

-Small snippets from a new project I've been working on with my good friend and design-partner Lucas.
+Small snippet from a web project I've been working earlier this year.

-I've teamed up with the danish marketing agency PL (PL & Partners) to help them build a new brand identity and website.
+I have teamed up with the danish marketing agency to help them build a new brand identity and website.
+As PL & Partners acquired larger companies and organizations such as Novo Nordisk and Danish Cancer Society as customers, they needed a website update that could better help them achieve the correct marked position as Denmark's leading agency for advertising on Facebook.
+The new web design encapsulates their employees, team spirit, skills but also their "playfull proffesionalism" approach and spirit.

 Stay tuned - much more coming soon...